Research Resources for Theology and Religious Studies

 - The University Library : Manuscripts and Theses catalogue can be used to find theses and dissertations from the University of Cambridge.

-- A list of theses held in the Divinity Library is available here.
+- We have Part IIB and MPhil dissertations submitted at the Divinity Faculty, which can be consulted.
+Please see a list of the most recent dissertations.
+There is also a list of much older theses held in the Divinity Library.
 They are reference only; please ask at the issue desk if you wish to consult them.

 - ticTOCs: a service where you 'tick' selected tables of contents (TOCs) of interest from an online directory of thousands of feeds.
 It provides access to the most recent tables of contents of over 13,000 scholarly journals from more than 600 publishers.